Meet the Instructors

 He is a graduate of Adams State College in Colorado where he received his B.A. in Theatre.
 In addition, he holds the Masters of Fine Arts Degree in Acting from the University of Iowa; where he was trained in Alexander, Meisner, Stanislavski, and Growtowski techniques, as well as mask, comedia del arte, mime, yoga, voice, dialects, and period styles.

-After more than 25 years as both an English and Drama professor who re-created the LMC Drama Department at Los Medanos College, Josephine Perry retired in May of 2017 from her full time position at LMC.
-Since she has diverse interests such as filmmaking, playwriting and screenwriting, she is currently developing TV series pilots with Roadmap Writers, based in Los Angeles while still teaching two classes each semester: Chicano Cinema and Film As An Art Form online.
-She's a member of SAG/AFTRA in Los Angeles, the Television Academy in North Hollywood where for many years she's been part of a panel judging student films from around the globe in determining the recipients for the student Emmy Awards, and The Independent Film Project (IFP).
-Her film, the documentary Within Reach (http://www.withinreachmovie.com/home.shtml), focuses on the search for sustainable communities in the US and was the recipient of the Eco Warrior Award at The Orlando Film Festival in 2013 as well as being named one of the top ten documentaries of 2013 that influenced the world in a positive way.
-Since its release dozens more intentional communities have developed in the US alone.
-Joanna is a citizen of both Canada and Italy as well as the United States and travels frequently to the east coast to visit family and friends.
-She currently resides in the Berkeley Hills in a hundred year old Craftsman cottage with her own giant redwood tree and the oldest live oak in Berkeley.
-Her plans are to move to Vancouver, Canada and/or Northampton, Massachusetts, her state of origin, within the next two years when her adventure in the "wild west" ends and her life in co-housing begins.
-In the meantime she and her dog Brando run free in the East Bay, delighting in the gorgeous natural habitat that surrounds them.
-She believes strongly in personal freedom and the right to self actualize and considers herself a fortunate woman to be able to live life on her own terms.
+After more than 30 years as both an English and Drama professor who re-created the LMC Drama Department at Los Medanos College, Joanna retired in May of 2017 from her full-time teaching position at LMC.
+Although she has diverse interests such as film producing, consulting with documentary filmmakers, playwriting and working on her novel, she's very happy to still be teaching two classes each semester online: Chicano Cinema and Film As An International Art Form.
+Jo's been a member of SAG/AFTRA in Los Angeles and the Television Academy in North Hollywood for many years.
+For decades she was part of a panel judging student films from around the country in determining the recipients for the student Emmy Awards.
+She's also a member of The Independent Film Project (IFP) in Los Angeles and during the pandemic attended Harvard University in an online program to receive a certificate in Museum Studies.
+Her documentary film, Within Reach (http://www.withinreachmovie.com/home.shtml), focused on the search for sustainable communities in the US and was the recipient of the Eco Warrior Award at The Orlando Film Festival as well as being named one of the top ten documentaries of the last decade that influenced the world in a positive way.
+Since its first screening in Berkeley, dozens more intentional communities have been created in the US alone.
+Joanna is a dual citizen of Canada and the U.S. and travels from the west coast to the east coast at least twice a year to visit her family and dear friends in New England where she was raised.
+She currently resides in the Berkeley Hills in a fairytale cottage built in the 1920's with its own redwood tree and as rumor has it, the oldest live oak in Berkeley.
+Her future plans are to garden, help her friends and neighbors, revise her classes to make them as timely and relevant as possible and stay aware of all that is happening throughout the country and the world.
+In the meantime she and her dog take long walks at various marinas in the East Bay, deeply appreciative of the gorgeous natural habitat that surrounds her.
+Jo believes strongly in everyone's personal freedom, body autonomy, and the human right to expand one's imagination in order to self-actualize.
+She considers herself a very fortunate woman to be able to live life on such idealistic terms in one of the most beautiful areas of our country.
+Her philosophy: "It's great to be alive, healthy and as free as possible in whatever role you are playing, on stage and off !

 Professor Hugo E Carbajal is a proud recipient of the 2013 Theatre Bay Area Titan Actor Award.
 He works as a freelance actor, director, photographer, and teacher.
 Hugo earned an MFA in Actor Created Physical Theatre at Naropa University completed via a program at the London International School of Performing Arts.
 He is proud to begin his Los Medanos College faculty story by directing a touring production of Esperanza Rising.
 Hugo has worked with Bay Area companies such as; Cuttingball Theatre, Shotgun Players, TeatroVision, Stagebridge, Alter Theater Ensemble, Kaiser Permanente Educational Theatre, Bay Area Children's Theatre, and the San Francisco Mime Troupe.
 Also a proud member of BALTAN (Bay Area Latino Theatre Artists Network).
 Visit hugocarbajal.com & Follow on twitter: @oogoever